henryw374/henryw374.github.io.old/_posts/2021-03-01-clojurescript-jsinterop.md

 ### Addendum

-Thomas Heller pointed out to me that if Google Closure did become able to optimise regular JS libraries (things that are now foreign) at some point in the future, then anything interop that is using strings to access properties ( `js-interop` lib, `goog.get` & etc) would then be broken, so that's something else to consider
+Thomas Heller pointed out to me that if Google Closure did become able to optimise regular JS libraries (things that are now foreign) at some point in the future, then anything that is using strings to access JS APIs ( `js-interop` lib, `goog.get` & etc) would then be broken, so that's something else to consider